dsmsuite/dsmsuite.github.io/user_guide.md

 The DSM suite consists of the following components:
 * An analyzer, which extracts information on elements and their relations from source, binaries or other data.
 An analyzer exports this information to a DSI file.
+* A transformer which can be use to apply transformations on the DSI file to obtain a transformed DSM representation.
 * The DSM builder which uses the DSI file to build a DSM file.
 * The DSM viewer which reads the DSM file and visualize the element hierarchy and dependencies.

-The analyzers and the builder are command line tools, so they can be easily integrated into continuous integration.
+The analyzers, transfoemr and the builder are command line tools, so they can be easily integrated into continuous integration.

 > The DSI file must conform to the XSD schema described below.
 The DSM file format can be changed without any notice.
 > For backwards compatibility it currently it still is unchanged with respect to the original DSM plug in format,